vueComponent/v2-doc/src/vueDocs/getting-started.en-US.md

 ## Compatibility

-Ant Design Vue 2.x supports all the modern browsers and IE11+.
+Ant Design Vue 2.x supports all the modern browsers.
 If you want to use IE9+, you can use Ant Design Vue 1.x & Vue 2.x.

 You need to provide [es5-shim](https://github.com/es-shims/es5-shim) and [es6-shim](https://github.com/paulmillr/es6-shim) and other polyfills for IE browsers.